darkmailr/darkmailr/README.md

 ## Ethics & Legal Disclaimer

-**IMPORTANT: This tool is for educational and authorized testing purposes only.**
+**Important: This tool is for educational and authorized testing purposes only.
+Users are solely responsible for ensuring compliance with all applicable laws and regulations**

 ### Approved Uses:
 - Red team vs. blue team exercises